 He worked his passage back to London as an ordinary seaman before sailing for Tasmania, arriving in Hobart in 1853.
 Orton worked as a butcher and there is evidence that he committed various minor criminal offences, such as ‘offering for sale unwholesome meat, unfit for human food’ and obtaining money under false pretences.

-Little is known about Orton’s life from then until his contact with Lady Tichborne, although it seems he may have been a gold prospector and mail runner and might even have been wanted as a bushranger and murderer, but none of this is proven.
+Little is known about Orton’s life from then until his contact with Lady Tichborne, although it seems he may have been a gold prospector and mail runner and might even have been wanted as a bushranger and murderer, although none of this has been proven.

 But how did he come by his sketchy knowledge of Roger Tichborne’s life?
 It seems that the two must have known each other at some point, probably while both were in South America.